daraghbyrne/iotworkshop2018/step10/README.md

-# Step 10: One Last Thing
+# Step 10: Fine Tuning - On/Off

 I'm sure we won't always want our weather viz on!
 Let's use the push button to turn off the visualization for a bit.